pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 researchers but as practitioners in many other fields, and may even blur the line between researchers and practitioners.

-As much as we've focused on principles and culture (and they are certainly the driving force in this effort!), we need an enabling infrastructure for commoning.
-We need to make the discovery process easier, and enlarge the doors and allow others to come and participate in this great endeavor!
 This is part of the answer to increasing the porosity of the boundaries between knowledge clubs and allowing others to play easier, more fluidly.
 Visitors can be guided to learn the ropes as quickly as possible.
-The existing lack of interoperability between tools is actually an opportunity for something better.
 The ability to find patterns and assemble these guides, providing a mechanism to influence and constantly improve practice, is one of the benefits of the Scholarly Commons over [proprietary approaches], and is something which those types of approaches will never be able to offer in quite the same way.

 # A relative advantage

 To summarize, in my view we need technology to help us with two things that are actually very complementary: we need a way to expose and preserve our own individual journeys of discovery, and guides to help us through the process.
+As much as we've focused on principles and culture (and they are certainly the driving force in this effort!), we need an enabling infrastructure for commoning.
+We need to make the scholarly and scientific process easier, and then enlarge the doors and allow others to come and participate in this great endeavor!

 When it comes down to it, making the transition to this new culture is, in large part, a user experience problem.
-Going back to Everett Rogers'
-<cite>Diffusion of Innovations</cite>, we need an advantage over the current
+The existing lack of interoperability between tools is actually an opportunity for something better.
+Going back to Everett Rogers' <cite>Diffusion of Innovations</cite>, we need an advantage over the current system.
-system.
 If we can create a better research experience, one that is open and invites anyone that desires to come and play and bring what they have to offer, then we have created an advantage.
 We will then have the potential and power to transform the culture.

 We also need the ability to try out this new system without worry of losing what we already have.
 Rogers refers to this as trialability.
 The Scholarly